Houston Art Car Museum

 Location: Houston, TX (140 Heights Blvd.)

-When to visit: Open 11-6 Wednesday through Sunday
+When to visit: Open 11am-5pm Wednesday through Sunday (appointment only)

 The car shown at the top of this post is called Planet Karmann.
 The 1971 VW Karmann Ghia was created by Shelley Buschur and depicts a woman floating peacefully through the cosmos.